The Pendragon Cycle: Television series

 In November 2022, The Daily Wire announced its intention to produce an adaptation of the series.
 In July 2023, it was announced that The Daily Wire Co-CEO Jeremy Boreing would be taking a leave of absence from the company, to co-direct the seven-episode television series.
 It was additionally revealed that the series would outsource its filming and production abroad, namely in Italy and Hungary, and would premiere on DailyWire+ in 2025.
 In September, British actor Tom Sharp was announced to have been in the series' lead role as Merlin, as filming began in Europe.
 Later that month, the series' main cast was revealed, which includes Brett Cooper as Ganieda, Rose Reid as Charis, and James Arden as Taliesin.
+It premiered in January 2026.